alidcast/interdep/README.md

 ### Status

-Experimental.
-Example is working, but core usage is not yet complete.
+Experimental/Alpha.
+But the usage is working, and scope is small, so API is unlikely to change much.

 ### Usage